ablomstrom/final-project/README.md

 For part two we chose the Effective Nearest-Neighbor Music Recommendations submission.

 # part 3
-Part three is a part of the video
+In the video we discussed part three, the ethcial challanges of spotifys RS